UCSC-REAL/DS2/README.md

 ## Step 2.
 Score curation method
 Th label curation code base is from [Docta](https://github.com/Docta-ai/docta) in the `./score_curation` path.
-One can execute the score curation by running
+You can execute the score curation by running
 ```
 cd score_curation && bash diagnose_tulu.sh
 ```